daspartho/codeday-lucknow-ai-workshop/README.md

-# CodeDay Lucknow AI Workshop
+# CodeDay Lucknow/Bengluru AI Workshop

 This repo contains notebooks for the workshop on "understanding neural networks: from basics to reverse engineering them" at CodeDay Lucknow.